MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-III-Office-Special-Education-Rehabilitative-Services-Department-Education/part-361-State-Vocational-Rehabilitation-Services-Program/subpart-A-General/section-361.5.md

 (Authority: Sections 7(6) and 12(c) of the Rehabilitation Act of 1973, as amended; 29 U.S.C.
 705(6) and 709(c))

-(11) *Customized employment* means competitive integrated employment, for an individual with a significant disability, that is -
+(11) *Customized employment* means competitive integrated employment, for an individual with a significant disability, that is—

 (i) Based on an individualized determination of the unique strengths, needs, and interests of the individual with a significant disability;

 (ii) Designed to meet the specific abilities of the individual with a significant disability and the business needs of the employer; and

-(iii) Carried out through flexible strategies, such as -
+(iii) Carried out through flexible strategies, such as—

 (A) Job exploration by the individual; and

-(B) Working with an employer to facilitate placement, including -
+(B) Working with an employer to facilitate placement, including—

 (*1*) Customizing a job description based on current employer needs or on previously unidentified and unmet employer needs;